 Misleading information led the public to believe that the Mayor of London is decriminalizing not only cannabis, but also drugs like ketamine and speed.
 This misrepresentation of facts was so widespread this statement was published on the London City Hall’s website to clear the confusion.

 Boris Johnson’s spokesman claimed that “Decriminalization would leave organized criminals in control, while risking an increase in drug use, which drives crime and violence which blights our streets.”

 Labour leader Keir Starmer was very vocal about not supporting any changes in the law involving cannabis decriminalization.
 But within the same party, Shadow Justice Secretary David Lammy had previously endorsed a similar scheme that would tackle racial injustice.
 In march 2021, the Commission on Race and Ethnic Disparities recommended drug referral programs instead of prosecution for ethnic minority youngsters caught with class B drugs.

-Mayor Khan has no legislative power to decriminalize cannabis and the funding for this pilot still needs approval from the Mayor’s Office for Policing and Crime.
+Mayor Khan has no legislative power to decriminalize cannabis in London and the funding for this pilot still needs approval from the Mayor’s Office for Policing and Crime.
 What this pilot scheme does is setting the baseline for the conversation about legalization and that is a good start.
 About 41,900 people were charged with drug-related offences in 2020, only in England and Wales and this could quickly change just like in Ireland.